Another Perfect Murder

 return at night and call the police.”

-mind but he hardly gave me any time to realise what could go wrong in this plan.
+I have a sensible mind but Sujay hardly gave me any time to think on what could go wrong in this plan.
+In those few minutes, I tried to imagine situations of how this can go South, but this plan made on

 I added some adult